venesetrix/Cyber-Library/AWS CLF-C02.md

 __Amazon CloudWatch__

 Main purpose: Performance monitoring and reacting on it.
 Monitoring and management system for AWS infastructure.
 Gain system-wide visibility into resource utilization, application performance and operational health.
+Can be used to create billing alarms that notify you when your AWS charges exceed thresholds you define.

 ### Other services